thepurecollective/developer/pureirl/brands/readme.md

 ### 1. Provide products and mapping file

-Please send a copy of the SKUs on your website containing the Product URL, Product Name, Image URL  SKU/Part Number and a column for each alternate sku that shops use to reprsent your product (for example distributor sku).
+Please send a copy of the SKUs on your website containing the Product URL, Product Name, Image URL  SKU/Part Number and a column for each alternate sku that shops use to represent your product (for example distributor sku).
 Send this to [support@puremoto.com](support@puremoto.com).
 Once this step is completed you will be sent a Site ID which is needed for Step 2.

 ### 2. Install The PureMoto javascript snippet